Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? after seeing the waste in the lunch boxes alone they were able to expand this to see there would be a lot more in other places.
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+Quite effective, it needs reinforcing

 Did the resource encourage new ways of thinking and talking about the value food?